 |MDShield Protection Plans||Optional, but highly recommended||$3.99 to $14.99 per month|

 |Hearing Aid Wraps (for added comfort)||Optional||$7.50 to $15.00|

 If you have never been fitted for a hearing aid, the process of adding another doctor and appointment to your list can be overwhelming.
 From an easy, non-invasive online hearing test to receiving your device in the mail for a risk-free trial period, MDHearing does a good job of keeping it simple.

 |Price Range||$799.98 – $1,899.98 per pair||$1,800 – $2,500 each||$199 – $599 each|

 |Take-Home Trial Period||45 days||30 days||30 days|

-Yes, a manufacturer’s 90-day warranty is provided on all new purchases.
+Yes, there is a one-year warranty for all models except the VOLT MAX, which features a two-year warranty.
 Additionally, MDShield protection plans may be purchased to extend coverage.